-View the above photo record (by Gregg Darling) in OdonataMAP here.
+View the above photo record of a Friendly Hawker (by Gregg Darling) in OdonataMAP here.

 Find the Friendly Hawker in the FBIS database (Freshwater Biodiversity Information System) here.

 The sexes are similar but females either lack the blue saddle or it is very reduced.
 Females also have amber outer wings.